 Things are different today, this is the age of ‘The Bigger The Better’ and now would be the time to love my big boobs.
 Sadly, this was not to be, as it was now that my face began to show the ravages of time, it was now when I really needed those perky little devils with their chapel hat peg nipples to draw attention away from my face but it was now that they decided to begin the inevitable deflation process .

-I like to think that I am not a vain person and I’ve never really been that hung up on what I look like.
+I like to think that I am not a vain person and I’ve never really been that hung up on how I look.
 Working with horses and spending most of your days in big coats and muddy wellies tends to do that to you.
 My philosophy was ‘You are what you are, make the best of it and live!’
-However, when I hit 50 I began to miss my much bemoaned 18-year-old boobs and would have loved to have them back.
-Previously, I would never have considered any kind of cosmetic surgery and scoffed at those who did but I couldn’t help but think that my beagle eared boobs could do with a bit of medical intervention.
-As they say, “Be careful what you wish for” as it was about this time that my boobs developed breast cancer.

 I’m one of those annoying people who likes to look for the positive in every situation, “Look on the bright side, cup half full, every cloud..” bla, bla, bla, but finding the positives in being told that your breasts are killing you, was a bit of a stretch even for me.
 The tumour in my right breast was quite large and aggressive so the chemo I was to have for the next six months was to be equally aggressive.
 I was given neo-adjuvant treatment, this means having the chemo first in order to reduce the size of the tumour, which in turn will hopefully mean less invasive surgery.

 Six months of chemo gave me plenty of time to think about my breasts, how I felt about them, what they meant to me and of equal importance, what they meant to my husband.
-Note that I now referred to them as breasts, I no longer had a friendly, intimate relationship with them where I would fondly refer to them as my boobs, or Dorothy and Delores as I had affectionately christened them.
-They were now just a body part, an enemy hell-bent on my destruction and from day one I decided I wanted rid of them.
+Note that I now referred to them as breasts, I no longer had a friendly, intimate relationship with them where I would fondly refer to them as Dorothy and Delores as I had affectionately christened them, they were now just a body part, an enemy hell-bent on my destruction and from day one I decided I wanted rid of them.

-Though I was fully aware that at best, I would need a lumpectomy and at worst a mastectomy, I also knew that the only option I would be happy with was a bi-lateral mastectomy.
-I did not want to wake up every morning worriedly examining my breasts, waiting for the dreaded day that another lump had formed.
+Though I was fully aware that at best I would need a lumpectomy and at worst a mastectomy, I also knew that the only option I would be happy with was a bi-lateral mastectomy.
+I did not want to wake up every morning worriedly examining the evil mounds, waiting for the dreaded day that another lump had formed.
 Not that a mastectomy can stop the return of cancer, nor can it take away the demons that haunt your mind but for me, it would reduce the risk of recurrence and dampen the mental stress.